ToliaGuy/typed-jsx-language-tools/README.md

 ### Current state
 This thing barely works.
 I hope to get back to it whenever I have more free time.

-If you have the right skillset to move things further, I would love to be help any way I can.
+If you have the right skillset to move things further, I would love to help, any way I can.